 Should I Hire a Contractor or Keep Creative In-house?

 The world’s most respected brands such as Nike, Coca-Cola, and Patagonia understand that in order to think swiftly, operate objectively, and maintain a sharp competitive advantage, they must employ the strengths of contracted consultants in the fields of branding, design, social media strategy, public relations, and creative direction.
-These external firms operate like an extension of the client’s in-house marketing and product teams, but they function with an outside-looking-in vantage point, meaning the amount of value they can contribute to the organization is unprecedented.
+These external agencies operate like an extension of the client’s in-house marketing and product teams, but they function with an outside-looking-in vantage point, meaning the amount of value they can contribute to the organization is unprecedented.
 At Superbase, we emphasize our ability to bring unconventional ideas to our clients.

 “In a global business climate that’s perpetually ambiguous – and that puts a premium on companies’ ability to test ideas and change course on a dime – knowing how best to engage this lower-risk, flexible, and faster talent model can be a competitive advantage.”